 Parent involvement is encouraged.
 Parents provide support for reading in the early years, hands-on support for the kitchen-garden program and accompany classes on excursions and camps.
 Parents can be involved in school decision-making through serving on Governing Council or being part of a sub-committee or working party.
 The Learning Assistance Program provides significant and regular support to individual students.
 All parents in these roles need to undergo criminal history screening carried out by the Department of Communities and Social Inclusion.
-A parent coffee afternoon is held every Friday afternoon at 2:30pm in the Kitchen.

 The curriculum describes a learning entitlement for all students and includes the core knowledge, understanding, skills and capabilities students should learn as they progress through school.
 Australian schools implement the Australian Curriculum in the learning areas of Mathematics, English, Science and the Humanities and Social Sciences (HASS) – History.
 Other learning areas will be implemented by 2017 and during transition we follow the guidelines of the South Australian Curriculum Standards and Accountability Framework.

 A strong foundation in literacy is provided through consistent practices in the early years such as using the Jolly Phonics program and prioritising phonological awareness.
 All teachers focus on using explicit strategies for reading comprehension and giving students the opportunity to develop skills in writing for particular purposes.
 Reading Intervention is provided at Year 1 through the MiniLit program (Meeting Initial Needs in Literacy) and at Year 3 through Rainbow Reading.
 All students receive a minimum of 300 minutes of instruction in English according to DECD requirements.